mrkipling/js-sensi/README.md

 * I also really liked the Utils.settings stuff, so that went in with a few modifications.
 Being able to tell easily what 'page' you are on and who the currently logged in user is - that is very useful.
 Same with the console.log wrapper.
 I can see how this could be expanded upon as the site and requirements grow.
 Why think small with any of this?
 Get the structure in place first; then in a few months time the code might not want to make you drink 8 cups of coffee every morning and secretly cry when you don't think that anybody is looking, becase a somewhat (if not perfect) structure is already in place.

-* I moved the Sparky.utils.setting.debug bool into DEBUG (much shorter!) into the main template as a global (DEBUG) as that is easier to set automatically in a template when using a framework.
-DEBUG is now used everywhere.

 ##Why not just use Sparky?

 Sparky is fantastic, and if that was my only option then I would be all over it.
-However, I know how I like to write JS code and I had a spare Friday evening (and the skills to change code! fancy that) so I created something that is more suited to my particular needs and development style (no AJAX wrapper, controller/action tweaked slightly, the addition of features, amongst other things).
+However, I know how I like to write JS code and I had a spare Friday evening, so I created something that is more suited to my particular needs and development style (no AJAX wrapper, controller/action tweaked slightly, and the addition of features, amongst other things).

-That said, it is very much a work in progress.
-It is 2-3 hours of work piggy-backed on top of somebody elses much more well-thought out work.
-I hope (and plan, through usage) to make it more awesome over time.
-I think that it is ready for smaller projects already, so I imagine that it will just grow over time.

-##Why am I rambling so much?

-I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening on this.
-Beer + writing a README = rambling.
-I'll cut down on the waffle during a later edit, I'm sure.

 ##Why is it called js-sensi?